grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 }
 ```

 **Benjamin:** I see.
 Now the calculator is not created anywhere.
-I need to create it somewhere now or it will not compile and this is my next step.
+I need to create it somewhere now or it will not compile - this is how I know that it's my next step.
 Is this how it works?

 **Johnny:** Yes, you are catching on quickly.